-If you were unable to attend or would like to hear the session again please use the below link to watch the recorded session:
+We conducted an information session on Thursday 15th December, if you were unable to attend and would like to watch the session please use the below link:

 What is Surveillance?

 Surveillance staff play a critical role in delivering infrastructure projects and form a key part of the government-side (client) team.
 Surveillance staff observe and review the quality of construction activities such as relocating and protecting underground utility services, earthworks, drainage, asphalting and road surfacing, traffic management, traffic signals and bridgeworks.